MegaManSec/GixyNG/docs/en/index.md

 ## Contributing

 Contributions to Gixy-ng are always welcome!
 You can help us in different ways:

-  * Open an issue with suggestions for improvements and errors you're facing;
+- Open an issue with suggestions for improvements and errors you're facing in the [GitHub repository](https://github.com/MegaManSec/gixy-ng);
-  * Fork this repository and submit a pull request;
+- Fork this repository and submit a pull request;
-  * Improve the documentation.
+- Improve the documentation.

 Code guidelines:

-  * Python code style should follow [pep8](https://www.python.org/dev/peps/pep-0008/) standards whenever possible;
+- Python code style should follow [pep8](https://www.python.org/dev/peps/pep-0008/) standards whenever possible;
-  * Pull requests with new plugins must have unit tests for them.
+- Pull requests with new plugins must have unit tests for them.